Flu

 A flu vaccine is given to people who:

-• children aged 2 to 17 with certain long-term health conditions
+- Children aged 6 months to 17 years with certain long-term health conditions

 If you’re eligible for an NHS flu vaccine, you can get your vaccine from: